jackocnr/intl-tel-input/README.md

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/typescript.png" alt="Typescript logo" width="16px" /> NEWS: we now have our own Typescript type definitions, so no need to use `@types/intl-tel-input` anymore!

-🗣️ NEWS: we now provide [translation files](https://github.com/jackocnr/intl-tel-input/tree/master/build/js/i18n) for several common languages!
+🗣️ NEWS: we now provide [translations](https://github.com/jackocnr/intl-tel-input/tree/master/build/js/i18n) in several common languages!
 [See them in action](https://intl-tel-input.com/examples/localise-countries.html).

 International Telephone Input is a JavaScript plugin for entering and validating international telephone numbers.
 It takes a regular input field, adds a searchable country dropdown, auto-detects the user's country, displays a relevant placeholder number, formats the number as you type, and provides comprehensive validation methods.